get-notify/backend-interview-test/README.md

 //                           +-------------+               +---------------+
 ```

-- Create a user hash to use at `body` header
+- Create a user hash to use at the `body` header
   - Key: `Api-Key` - Type: `string`

-### Public Api
+### Public API

-- Each endpoint will need to be validated the Authentication Key given in the request header
+- Each endpoint will need to be validated with the Authentication Key given in the request header

 #### GET - Create a simple endpoint to return the random book and the latest book displayed
-  - The first book displayed don't need to have a `latest_book`
+  - The first book displayed doesn’t need to have a latest_book
-  - The public-api will call Private Api GRPC service
+  - The public-api will call the Private API GRPC service

 #### GET - Create a simple endpoint to return the details from a book by the id
-  - The public-api will call Private Api GRPC service
+  - The public-api will call the Private API GRPC service

 ### Service API
 You can generate the service with the [private-service.proto](proto_files/private-service.proto) file

 #### GRPC - Create a simple endpoint to return the random book and the latest book displayed

 - Get the next random book
-  - Update the flag `actual_book` to `true` to the selected book
+  - Update the flag `actual_book` to `true` for the selected book
-  - Update the flag `actual_book` to `false` to the all other books
+  - Update the flag `actual_book` to `false` for all other books
   - Make sure the book are not in the latest 10 books.
 - If is the first call, the `latest_book` can be empty